-- 28. The Solomon Islands announced that it is extending an open invitation to all mandate holders of the United Nations special procedures to visit the country. - 29.
-The Solomon Islands informed that a coordinating committee will be established to monitor implementation, monitoring and reporting following this Universal Periodic Review.
+28. Solomon Islands announced that it was extending an open invitation to all mandate holders of the United Nations special procedures to visit the country.

+29. Solomon Islands informed that a coordinating committee would be established to monitor implementation, monitoring and reporting following the universal periodic review.